MicrosoftDocs/Virtualization-Documentation/virtualization/api/index.md

 ---
 # Hyper-V APIs

-Hyper-V APIs give users the freedom to build and manage virtual machines or contiainers at various levels in the virtualization stack.
+Hyper-V APIs give users the freedom to build and manage virtual machines or containers at various levels in the virtualization stack.